jhartzell42/rust-c-book/src/intro.md

 to also be C and also be old versions of C++, and uses it to create a much cleaner experiences.

 And that is what this book is about.

+## This Book

 This book is about how Rust has the goals of C++, many great ideas from C++, without many of the problems of C++.
 And since memory safety is an issue that has been discussed to death, and yelling about the borrow checker has become a stereotype, this book is almost entirely about other specific differences between the two programming languages.

 The thesis of this book could thus be stated as follows: